transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 Yet what we actually encounter at this limit is neither endless representation nor simple emptiness, but the fundamental relationship that defines our framework: **τ ≡ ¬(—(ɔ)) ∧ ɔ ≡ —(τ)**.

-**The Hard Boundary (with a Door)**

-This creates what can only be described as a *hard boundary* between the domain of representation and the domain of direct experience.
-It's analogous to stepping through a wardrobe (like in C.S.
-Lewis's Narnia) into an entirely different reality.
-On one side lies the world of distinctions, representations, and temporal categories.
-On the other side lies *both* nothingness (ɔ) *and* the fullness of direct experience (τ) in their paradoxical co-existence.
-And, at the same time, the two sides of the wardrobe are connected to each other.

-The boundary cannot be crossed through representational means alone, no matter how refined our distinctions become, yet the door is always present.
-We don't need to construct this door; it's inherently there in the structure of experience itself.
-We just need to know where, or rather, how, to look.

-This boundary with its intrinsic door is not merely conceptual but fundamental to the structure of reality as revealed by the axioms.
-The Gap (—) ensures that no amount of refinement in representation can ever cross this boundary through representational means alone.
-It can only be traversed through the door of Awakening/Phase-Shift (↺)—a reorientation of perspective rather than a further development of representation.

 **Implications for Philosophy of Time**

 This perspective explains why both scientific and philosophical attempts to understand the "now" have been persistently challenging.
 Physics often ends up eliminating the "now" from its equations, while phenomenology struggles to capture the essence of experienced temporality.
 Both are using tools of representation (¬) to approach something that, by its nature, transcends representation.